nasa/harmony-maskfill/README.md

 ## Overview:

-The mask fill utility works with gridded data, applying a fill value in all pixels outside of a provided shape.
-Mask fill is the second step of Subset by Shape/Polygon, following the cropping of the grid to a minimally surrounding bounding box.
+The `MaskFill` utility works with gridded data, applying a fill value in all pixels outside of a provided shape.
+When downloading granules from Earthdata search, `MaskFill` is the second step of Subset by Shape/Polygon step within the customizable download options.
+This step follows the cropping of the grid to a minimally surrounding bounding box.

-The utility accepts HDF5 files which follow CF conventions and GeoTIFFs.
+The utility accepts HDF-5 files which follow CF conventions and GeoTIFFs.

 ## Installation: